cuhksam/emnlp2019.github.io/_pages/program/workshops.md

 ---
 {% include base_path %}

 Locations and dates of all workshops and events will be added later.
-Please refer to the linked websites for more details on the the workshops and events.
+Please refer to the linked websites for more details on the workshops and events.

 <!-- ## October 31 &amp; November 1 -->